courjimen/portfolio-website/README.md

 3. Options to connect with me LinkedIn, GitHub, and TikTok Socials
 4. A deeper dive About Me and my passions

-This project utililizes VS Code (Microsoft Software Licensing)
+This project utililizes VS Code (Microsoft Software Licensing).

+Set Up Instructions to View My Portfolio:

+1. Clone my repo (using git clone)
+2. Paste my https link in your terminal